skip navigation

 Section 1 – Purchase of equipment shall be controlled through the purchasing agent designated by the league board.

-Section 2 – Helmets and shoulder pads are available through the league.
+Section 2 – Helmets and shoulder pads are available for rent, through the league.

 Section 3 – Any league equipment utilized is the responsibility of the team and must be maintained and returned at the end of the season.

-Section 4 – All league equipment must be returned within 10 days after the end of the season or post season competition.
-A replacement fee of $200 will be assessed to any individual who does not return all league provided equipment.
+Section 4 – All league equipment must be returned within the league specified time after the end of the season or post season competition.
+A replacement fee of $200 will be automatically assessed to any individual who does not return all league provided equipment.

 Section 5 – All helmet logos and decals placed on league provided equipment is subject to league board approval.